kent-map/chirpy/_posts/2026-06-24-dale-street-chatham.md

 <br><br>
 I would read for hours, sometimes lying belly down on the floor with my forehead pushed up against the  seat of an armchair to help me keep my eyes open.
 It didn’t matter that the characters spoke a slightly different language to me, and ate strange food during their many picnics and midnight feasts.
 They had adventures and discovered magic, and that was all that really mattered.

-Stack of old Enid Blyton books.jpg
+{% include embed/image.html src="wc:Stack of old Enid Blyton books.jpg

 Diagonally opposite to Jaydee Newsagents was Suttons the grocer’s, presided over by old Mr Sutton and young Mr Sutton.
 Their shop had a large rectangular table in the centre, displaying baskets  full of fruit and vegetables.
 They didn’t stock plastic or  polystyrene.
 Their shop didn’t have a fridge or a cooler.
 It had a big striped awning that provided shade in the summer months and an inexhaustible supply of brown paper bags.
 <br><br>